joshtynjala/optimizing-performance-for-the-flash-platform/conserving-memory/reusing-objects/object-pooling.md

 The SpritePool class creates a pool of new objects at the initialization of the application.
 The `getSprite()` method returns instances of these objects, and the `disposeSprite()` method releases them.
 The code allows the pool to grow when it has been consumed completely.
-It’s also possible to create a fixed-size pool where new objects would not be allocated when the pool is exhausted.
+It's also possible to create a fixed-size pool where new objects would not be allocated when the pool is exhausted.
 Try to avoid creating new objects in loops, if possible.
 For more information, see [Freeing memory](../freeing-memory.md).
 The following code uses the SpritePool